shanemcf/ReadMe-Generator/readme.md

      install npm Node

   ## Usage
-     user will input the guidelines and aspects of their application so that anybody reading will be able to understand with the information provided
+     user will input the guidelines and aspects of their application so that anybody reading will be able to understand with information provided

   ## License
      MIT

   ## Contributing
-     None
+     none

   ## Testing
-     It was tested multiple times through VS Code and checked on GitHub
+     tested through vs code and checked on github

   ## Support
      shanemcfadden95@yahoo.com